Lil-credits/EPOS/Docs/software-architecture/epos-software-architecture.md

 )
 ## System Components

-The EPOS (Educational Platform for Open Standards) comprises several key components, each carefully chosen to fulfill specific requirements and objectives.
+EPOS comprises several key components, each carefully chosen to fulfill specific requirements and objectives.
 Below is an overview of these components along with the rationale behind their selection:

 ![Container Diagram](https://github.com/Lil-credits/EPOS/blob/main/Docs/software-architecture/diagrams/Container-diagram.svg)